Quickly create your Montana Health Care Directive and Living Will

 Follow these steps:

-A health care directive and living will is a type of advance health care directive (or “advance directive”).
+A health care directive is a type of advance health care directive (or “advance directive”).
 It is a legal document that allows you to make treatment choices in advance, including whether you want to withdraw life-sustaining procedures.
-If you ever become terminally ill, your medical team would defer to your health care directive and living will when deciding whether you would want treatment like tube feeding, artificial hydration, and ventilation.
+If you ever become terminally ill, your medical team would defer to your health care directive when deciding whether you would want treatment like tube feeding, artificial hydration, and ventilation.
 If you are unsure about your wishes regarding any medical procedure, it may be helpful to discuss it with your doctor and loved ones.

 To validate your advance directives, you must sign them or direct someone to sign them for you.
 You must do so in the presence of two witnesses who must then sign too.